 The candidate is expected to have successfully completed a Ph.D. thesis in astronomy, geodesy, physics, or a related topic.
-Experience in GNSS data processing, SLR data processing, global gravity field determination, or using the Bernese GNSS Software package, and in computer science (coding in Fortran90, C++, Python, or Perl) are not a requirement, but an advantage.
+Experience in GNSS data processing, SLR data processing, or using the Bernese GNSS Software package, and in computer science (coding in Fortran90, C++, Python, or Perl) are not a requirement, but an advantage.
 The candidate should speak and write English fluently.

-The candidate should start working in Bern on May 01, 2019.
+The candidate should start working in Bern as soon as possible.